-Since yesterday’s post on Activated Charcoal: Why No Mama Should Be Without It, there have been questions on how to actually make a charcoal slurry.
+Since my post on Activated Charcoal: Why No Mama Should Be Without It, there have been questions on how to actually make a charcoal slurry.
 Since it is true that ‘one picture is worth a thousand words’ – and I am a slow typist – I’m sharing this short, helpful video.
 It also deals with how to use activated charcoal in a less messy way than many of you may be imagining.

 How To Make A Charcoal Slurry

 Includes ‘putting a cap on it’ taken with a straw and ‘the lazy girl’s way’…

 I hope this helps dispel the fear of activated charcoal being messy!
 Just go slowly and stir it INTO a half glass of water.
 Finish by chasing the slurry with another glass of water.
-It has never stained my washcloths yet.
+It has never stained a washcloth yet.

 Activated charcoal is completely tasteless, but for a child you could mix in a teaspoon of honey or sugar if it will help to get it down when you are working against the clock in a poisoning.
 Putting it in an opaque cup, covering it with plastic wrap, and using a straw would be one other way to make it easier for a child.

 How to administer activated charcoal as a slurry has been and is being taught on the field in foreign countries where poisoning is common place.

 Many pet owners are also using activated charcoal.
 It can be a real life-saver for any number of accidental poisonings in pets when caught in time.

 It is my hope that all of you Mamas will stock activated charcoal in your medicine cabinet and a bottle of capsules in your car.
 Whether to stop an early case of food poisoning, halt a early stomach bug in its tracks, or as an antidote to an accidental poisoning, our home will never be without it.